By Dorothy Dobbie

 In late May, early June, the snowball viburnum covers itself in white pompons and the Bridalwreath spirea will then be dressed in lacy white, while the mock orange vies for attention with its heady scent.

-Of all the flowering woody plants in my back yard, my favourite was the old chokecherry (Prunus virginiana).
+Of all the flowering shrubs in my back yard, my favourite was the old chokecherry (Prunus virginiana).
 When we moved to this house in “Charleswood, It was riddled with black knot and was missing some of its stems due to the disease, yet for many years it found the strength to put out a miraculous crop of flowers that later turned into glistening black fruit to tempt the songbirds and turn the robins tipsy in late summer.

 As for the black knot, it is slowly and surely killed the tree.
 Before it died, it put out one last stunning display of flowers and perfumed the air for weeks.
 That year, the robins became almost alcoholic on its fast ripening fruit.
 Then, to our sorrow, it died.